explodinggradients/ragas/docs/source/getstarted/evaluation.md

 (get-started-evaluation)=
-# Evaluate Your Testset
+# Evaluating Your Test Set

-Once you have your testset ready (ether you create your own or you can use the [sythetic testset_generation module](get-started-testset-generation)), it's time to evaluate your RAG pipeline.
-Our aim is to get you up and running with Ragas as quickly as possible, so that you can focus on improving your Retrieval Augmented Generation pipelines while this library ensures your changes are enhancing your entire pipeline.
+Once your test set is ready (whether you've created your own or used the [synthetic test set generation module](get-started-testset-generation)), it's time to evaluate your RAG pipeline.
+Our aim is to help you set up with Ragas as quickly as possible so that you can focus on enhancing your Retrieval Augmented Generation pipelines while this library ensures your changes are improving the entire pipeline.

-This guide uses OpenAI for running some metrics, so ensure you have your OpenAI key ready and available in your environment.
+This guide uses OpenAI for running some metrics, so make sure you have your OpenAI key ready and available in your environment.

 ```python
 import os
 os.environ["OPENAI_API_KEY"] = "your-openai-key"
 ```
 :::{note}
-By default, these metrics are using OpenAI's API to compute the score.
-If you are using this metric, make sure you set the environment key `OPENAI_API_KEY` with your API key.
+By default, these metrics use OpenAI's API to compute the score.
+If you're using this metric, ensure that you've set the environment key `OPENAI_API_KEY` with your API key.
 You can also try other LLMs for evaluation, check the [LLM guide](../howtos/customisations/llms.ipynb) to learn more.
 :::

-To kick things off, let's start with the data.
+Let's start with the data.

 ## The Data

-For this tutorial, we are going to use an example dataset from one of the baselines we created for the [Amnesty QA](https://huggingface.co/datasets/explodinggradients/amnesty_qa) dataset.
-The dataset has the following columns:
+For this tutorial, we'll use an example dataset from one of the baselines we created for the [Amnesty QA](https://huggingface.co/datasets/explodinggradients/amnesty_qa) dataset.
+The dataset contains the following columns:

 - question: `list[str]` - These are the questions your RAG pipeline will be evaluated on.
-- answer: `list[str]` - The answer generated from the RAG pipeline and given to the user.
+- answer: `list[str]` - The answer generated from the RAG pipeline and provided to the user.
 - contexts: `list[list[str]]` - The contexts which were passed into the LLM to answer the question.
 - ground_truth: `list[str]` - The ground truth answer to the questions.